 About these lead magnet statistics

-As you can see, 75.7% open rate is almost 4 times the industry average of 20%, and the 31.7% click-through rate is almost 16 times higher than the industry average of 2%!
+As you can see, the 75.7% open rate is almost 4 times the industry average of 20%, and the 31.7% click-through rate is almost 16 times higher than the industry average of 2%!

-This tells us that people that are already looking to learn online via video will see a free video course as something very desirable, and they will willingly subscribe to your email list in order to get access to your free course.
+This tells us that people that are already looking to learn online via video will see a free video course as something very desirable, and they will willingly subscribe to your email list to get access to your free course.

 As you saw in the statistics presented in this post, if you want to create the best possible lead magnet for your online course business, nothing can beat a free course!

-Email popups can indeed be annoying, but if you offer your students a very valuable free course that they really want, plus you only show the popup at moments where they won't be so surprised (like when exiting the page), then you will still provide to the student a good experience, while giving yourself the best chance to grow your online course business.
+Email popups can indeed be annoying, but if you offer your students a very valuable free course that they want, plus you only show the popup at moments where they won't be so surprised (like when exiting the page), then you will still provide to the student a good experience while giving yourself the best chance to grow your online course business.

 Remember, your free course is free, so I don't think it's unethical to try to propose it to as many people as possible that could benefit from it.